A deep approach to doctoral supervision

 Every seminar is given independently and corresponds to half-a-day on campus and half-a-day´s work off-campus (e.g., reading an article or part of a book in preparation for the seminar).

-That said, it will be possible for you to single out and take any seminar of interest at your own convenience, in due course of time.
+That being said, it will be possible for you to single out and take any seminar of interest at your own convenience, in due course of time.

 A Certificate of Completion will be issued when a participant has taken a total of five independent seminars.

-This set of seminars aims at partly giving international and national perspectives on the doctoral supervisor´s views of supervision and research education, partly making it possible for particip-ants from different subject areas, faculties and departments to share interdisciplinary ideas of doctoral supervision, partly promoting the professional development of the doctoral supervisor, including the ability to make self-reflections.
+This set of seminars aims at partly giving international and national perspectives on the doctoral supervisor´s views of supervision and research education, partly making it possible for participants from different subject areas, faculties and departments to share interdisciplinary ideas of doctoral supervision, partly promoting the professional development of the doctoral supervisor, including the ability to make self-reflections.

 Teaching and Learning Activities